irban-jassal/Microsoft-365-Administration-Labs/Lab 7 – SharePoint Team Site Administration./README.md

 ## Overview

 In this lab, I configured a SharePoint Online Team Site for an IT department.
-The lab demonstrates SharePoint site creation, Microsoft 365 Group membership management, document organization, and permission verification.
+This lab demonstrates SharePoint site creation, membership management, document organization, and permission verification.

+---

 ## Tasks Completed